Around the Texas Capitol: Election season kicks off, two special elections and more

 Once a legislative session is over, members start to decide and announce whether they plan to run again for another term.
 Texas House members are up for election every two years – before each legislative session, while Texas senators serve staggered four-year terms.

-In 2020, 16 of the Senate’s 31 members are up for re-election in 2020.
+In 2020, 16 of the Senate’s 31 members are up for re-election.
 So far, none of these 16 senators have announced a retirement.
 However, state Sen. Royce West (D-Dallas) – who was not up for re-election – announced he would run in the crowded Democratic primary next year along with several other announced candidates to gain the Democratic nomination to challenge U.S. Sen. John Cornyn.
 West was elected to the Texas Senate in 1992 and he easily won his re-election in 2018 for a four-year term.
 He does not have to give up his state Senate seat to run for U.S. Senate.

 Of the 150 members of the Texas House, the only incumbent members who have announced retirements are Reps.
 Jonathan Stickland (R-Bedford), John Wray (R-Waxahachie), Jessica Farrar (D-Houston) and John Zerwas (R-Fulshear).
 Farrar and Zerwas are actually resigning effective Sept.
 30. Zerwas’ resignation is key: he is chair of the powerful House Appropriations Committee.
 A physician for more than 30 years, Zerwas has announced he will join The University of Texas System as the executive vice chancellor for health affairs.